joshtaula19/joshtaula19/README.md

 ## Hi there 👋
 My name is Josh!
 Welcome to my GitHub Profile!

-As I have just finished my time studying at Dev Academy Aotearoa, I've got some awesome stuff to share with you!

 During my time at Dev Academy Aotearoa, I developed a strong foundation in web development, learning and applying technologies such as HTML, CSS, JavaScript, React, Node.js, and TypeScript.
 Through hands-on learning, I gained valuable experience in both frontend and backend development, building dynamic and interactive applications.